 Literature at the time added to the growing popularity of alternative religions.
 Olive Schreiner and Emily Brontë in their novels, The Story of an African Farm and Wuthering Heights, both highlight Natural Supernaturalism and Corporeal Spiritualism.
 Schreiner and Bronte’s main characters Waldo and Catherine Linton struggle with their faith and eventually accept values of spiritualism over traditional Christianity.
 Unconventional spirituality leads Waldo and Catherine, as well as secondary characters, to an intimate relationship with the divine.
 Whether speaking to the mountains or possessed by a ghost, characters in both novels are close to the sacred on an individual level.
 By incorporating narratives of both Natural Supernaturalism and Corporeal Spiritualism, Schreiner and Brontë reflect the ideals, curiosity, and ingenuity of the Victorian cultural imaginary.

 O'Byrne, Holly, "Origin of Doubts: The Victorian Quest for Proof and Radical Manifestations of Spirit" (2020).
-Honors Theses.
+English Honors Theses.
 43.